vaibhavchavan25/Address-Book-Management-System-C-Programing./README.md.txt

 # Address Book

-## Project Overview
+Project Overview

-A simple C-based Address Book application to add, search, display, and save contacts with email validation and file handling.
+The Address Book Management System is a C language application designed to efficiently manage personal contact information.
+It allows users to add, search, edit, delete, and display contacts through a simple menu-driven interface.

+The project demonstrates practical use of structures, file handling, and input validation (including email verification) to ensure data reliability and persistence.
+All contact details are securely stored in a file, allowing data to remain available even after the program is closed.

 ## Features
 - Add new contacts